python-geeks/Automation-scripts/README.md

 ### These are my Lazy Panda Goals

-* Goal 25 - Panda stopped Cycling (Completed)
+* Goal 25 - Panda stopped Cycling
 * Goal 50 - Panda stopped doing Exercise
 * Goal 75 - Panda stopped Playing outdoor games
-* Goal 100 - Panda hire someone for cleaning house
+* Goal 100 - Panda hired someone for cleaning house

+* Goal 125 - Panda now have own vehicle to travel
+* Goal 150 - Panda have enough support now, so he started eating food outside
+* Goal 175 - On the way, now Panda decide to bathe alternatively 😂
+* Goal 200 - Moving ahead, Panda is now using online ecom platform to buy things
+* Goal 225 - Panda now lazy enough to order the food instead of going outside

 **Leave a star => Contribution in arranging Food for panda 😴**